Many people mistakenly think that since THC makes you hungry, CBD will make you hungry, too. This is not even remotely true.

 Currently, the only legal CBD product approved by the Food and Drug Administration in a prescription form is epidiolex.
 That said, you can buy, legally, CBD online.

-New Phase Blends (NPB), from its online CBD store, provides a full range of CBD.
+New Phase Blends (NPB), from its online CBD store, provides a full range of CBD products for sale.
 With between 0.00% to 0.3% of THC, all quality NPB products are tested and certified.

 They are also all federally legal within the United States.